aldosimon/aldosimon.github.io/about.md

 published: true
 ---
 ### about
-DFIR enthusiast with interest in sleep marathon.
+Ewaldo Simon is a DFIR enthusiast with interest in sleep marathon.
 Learn more from my [cv](https://www.visualcv.com/aldosimon/).

 ### credits
 * [logo](https://www.cleanpng.com/)